sebspion/reqs/draft-ietf-lake-reqs.md

 Auxiliary data may contain privacy sensitive information.
 The auxiliary data must not violate the AKE security properties.
 The AKE needs to provide clear guidance on the level of security provided to auxiliary data at different stages of the protocol.

-For example, for a SIGMA-I AKE it is expected that the 3 messages will provide the following protection of the auxiliary data:
+For example, for a SIGMA-I AKE it is expected that the 3 flights will provide the following protection of the auxiliary data:

-*  Auxiliary data in the first message is unprotected
+*  Auxiliary data in the first flight is unprotected
-*  Auxiliary data in the second message is confidentiality protected against passive attackers and integrity protected against active attackers
+*  Auxiliary data in the second flight is confidentiality protected against passive attackers and integrity protected against active attackers
-*  Auxiliary data in the third message is confidentiality and integrity protected against active attackers
+*  Auxiliary data in the third flight is confidentiality and integrity protected against active attackers

 ## Extensibility